bitliner/FastCrud/README.md

-FastCrud
+!FastCrud
 ========

-FastCrud is node module that makes development od crud operations faster allowing to focus on frontend
+FastCrud is node module that makes development of CRUD operations faster allowing to focus on frontend